sc43412/contactlist-api/README.md

-# Eccomerce-API
+# Contact-API
 this API impliments the CRUD for contact lists inventory.
-It stores name and phone no  of a person. it can create, read, update and delete the product.
+It stores name and phone no  of a person. it can create, read, update and delete the product.First at you need to authenticate to use this api .first you have to sign up.then you have to login.after login you will get a Bearer token .use that token to every request to get acess the crud operation of our contact list.

 ## How to setup on local machine
 To use this repository your machine should have [node](https://nodejs.org/en/), npm, [monogodb](https://docs.mongodb.com/manual/installation/) and [git](https://git-scm.com/downloads).
 1. check pre-requisits by these.